 Other important sectors are however not covered by the draft competition law.
-Some important sectors identified by the Competition Authority are not covered by the draft law, namely the allocation of radio spectrum frequencies, health sector, taxis, ports and airports, and local public services (see below).
-(61) Competition in the maritime and hydroelectric sectors is severely hindered by authorisation schemes under which service providers are given the right to use public infrastructure for long periods without competitive procedures.
-Evidence shows that the award of hydroelectric and beach authorisations through competitive and transparent procedures reduces costs for consumers and increases the payments by concession holders to the State.
+Some important sectors identified by the Competition Authority are not covered by the draft law, namely the allocation of radio spectrum frequencies, health sector, taxis, ports and airports, and local public services (see below).(62) Competition in the maritime and hydroelectric sectors is severely hindered by authorisation schemes under which service providers are given the right to use public infrastructure for long periods without competitive procedures.
+Evidence show that the award of hydroelectric and beach authorisations through competitive and transparent procedures reduces costs for consumers and increases the payments by concession holders to the state.
 Furthermore, a measure introduced in 2014 allows the incumbent motorway concession holders to propose changes to the concession contracts that could result in lengthy extensions, which may foreclose the market and raise possible issues of compatibility with EU law.
 Finally, Italy remains characterised by a fragmented and stratified system of laws and regulations emanating from different levels of government.
-This is the case for instance in the retail sector, where competition is often constrained due to differences in the way national legislation is interpreted and implemented at the regional and local level.
-(62) A thoroughly scrutiny of the legislation was foreseen by article 1 of Law 27/2012 but never implemented.
+In particular, Italy's retail sector remains one of the most regulated in Europe, according to the OECD product market regulation indicator, and differences in the way national legislation is interpreted and implemented at the regional and local level may also stifle competition.
+(63)

-(61) For more extensive analyses, see European Commission, 'Assessment of the 2014 national reform programme and stability programme for Italy', SWD (2014)413, 2014.
+(62) For more extensive analyses, see European Commission, 'Assessment of the 2014 national reform programme and stability programme for Italy', SWD (2014)413, 2014.
 See also: Autorità garante per la concorrenza e il mercato, 'Proposte di riforma concorrenziale ai fini della legge annuale per il mercato e la concorrenza - Anno 2014', 2014.